 Sense of Self

-Borderline personality disorder is marked by a fragile or shifting sense of identity, where someone may feel unsure of who they are.
+Borderline personality disorder is marked by a fragile or shifting sense of identity, where an individual may feel unsure of who they are.
 Narcissistic personality disorder is instead driven by a rigid, inflated self-image that needs constant validation from others to stay intact.

 Find the Right Personality Disorder Treatment for You

-At Clearview Treatment Programs, we provide treatment for various mental health disorders, including cluster B personality disorders.
-Our clinicians create customized treatment plans based on each client’s needs.
+Clearview Treatment Programs in California provides treatment for various mental health disorders, including cluster B personality disorders.
+Our clinicians create customized treatment plans tailored to each individual’s specific needs.

-These treatment plans can include various therapies like acceptance and commitment therapy (ACT), cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and mindfulness.
+These treatment plans can include various therapies, such as acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and mindfulness-based therapy.

 If you’re struggling and need help, we’re here for you.